 March of Dimes has made significant contributions to advancing the programs for improving health of mothers and babies globally.
 For example, until recently, premature birth and birth defects, which affect 23 million babies worldwide, were not recognized as significant public health priorities by international health agencies, governments or donor organizations.
 Lack of evidence on the global, regional and country toll, misperceptions about causes of newborn deaths, and limited public awareness led to the inattention to these problems.
 Recognizing the need for data to highlight the importance of global toll of birth defects and preterm birth, Global Programs led efforts to publish the March of Dimes Global Report on Birth Defects (2006) and Born Too Soon: The Global Action Report on Preterm Birth (2012).
 These landmark reports presented first-ever country level data to inform researchers, policy makers and funders about the need for action to prevent birth defects and preterm birth and to reduce death and disability associated with these conditions.
-Furthermore, the March of Dimes has conducted and contributed to numerous international conferences and strategic meetings to foster networks among developing and developed country experts and to promote policy, programs and best practices address the issues related to preterm births and birth defects remain on the global maternal and newborn health agenda.
+Furthermore, by serving on various technical scientific committees and workgroups with international partners (WHO, UNICEF, PAHO, CDC etc.) we ensure that prevention of preterm birth and birth defects remain on the global maternal and newborn health agenda.